kubedb/cli/docs/guides/redis/monitoring/using-builtin-prometheus.md

   demo          Active    10s
   ```

-> Note: The yaml files used in this tutorial are stored in [docs/examples/mongodb](https://github.com/kubedb/cli/tree/master/docs/examples/mongodb) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).
+> Note: The yaml files used in this tutorial are stored in [docs/examples/redis](https://github.com/kubedb/cli/tree/master/docs/examples/redis) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Monitor with builtin Prometheus

 User can define `spec.monitor` either while creating the CRD object, Or can update the spec of existing CRD object to add the `spec.monitor` part.
-Below is the `MongoDB` object created in this tutorial.
+Below is the `Redis` object created in this tutorial.

 ```yaml
 apiVersion: kubedb.com/v1alpha1